 “It’s better to be prepared for an opportunity and not have one than to have an opportunity and not be prepared.”

 So every night, young Les prepared himself as a DJ.
 He created an imaginary radio station in his tiny room with its torn vinyl flooring.
 A hairbrush served as his microphone as he practiced his patter, introducing records to his ghost listeners.

 His mother and brother could hear him through the thin walls and would shout at him to quit flapping his jaws and go to sleep.
-But Les didn’t listen to them.
-He was wrapped up in his own world, living a dream.

 One day, Les summed up his courage and went to a local radio station.
 He went to see the manager there and told the manager that he wanted to be a DJ.